-Liquidity Risk Assessment

 Liquidity Risk: Inability to meet contractual obligations as they become due because of an inability to liquidate assets or obtain adequate funding without incurring unacceptable losses.

-The objective of the Liquidity Risk Assessment analysis is focused primarily on overall liquidity, liquidity of investments, receivables, and cash flow from operations.
-The following discussion of procedures provides suggested data, benchmarks and procedures analysts can consider in his/her review.
+The Liquidity Risk Assessment is focused primarily on overall liquidity, liquidity of investments, receivables, and cash flow from operations.
 In analyzing liquidity risk, analysts may analyze specific types of investments and receivables held by insurers.
 An analyst’s risk-focused assessment of liquidity risk should take into consideration the following areas (but not be limited to):

 Liquidity ratios/metrics